vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 	(enum main timer))
 ```

-This simply creates the symbols and bound values:
+This creates these symbols and bound values:

 ```vdu
 +select_main 0